yssource/crp/src/idioms/closures.md

 </div>

-The workarounds to this limitation in Rust involve either heap-allocating and using a shared pointer `Rc` or defining a new trait instead of using one of the `Fn` traits.
-The following example shows a trait that resembles a generalized `Fn` trait and its use.
+The workarounds to this limitation in Rust involve either heap-allocating and using a shared pointer `Rc`, or defining a new trait instead of using one of the `Fn` traits.
+The following example shows a trait that uses [generic associated types](https://doc.rust-lang.org/reference/items/associated-items.html#r-items.associated.type.generic) to define a generalized
+`Fn` trait.
 In practice, however, it is usually better either to define a custom trait for each use case or to elide the trait entirely if a single struct is sufficient.